lpezet/etl-js/README.md

 If you're familiar with CloudFormation templates, then you will feel right at home here!
 If not, don't worry, it's easy.

+# Examples and tutorials

+For more examples and tutorials, have a look at [etl-js-cli](https://github.com/lpezet/etl-js-cli).

 # Executors (how to execute)